-To remove the WWN bezel and WWN card, do the following:
+To remove the WWN bezel and WWN card, complete the following steps.

 - 1. Open a Telnet session to the SAN768B and log in to the active CP as admin.
-The default password is "password". - 2.
+The default password is password. - 2.
 Verify you are logged into the active CP.
 Run the haShow command to determine the active CP. - 3.
-Type fruReplace wwn from the active CP blade and wait for Do you wish to continue [y/n]? to display; then type y. - 4.
+Enter fruReplace wwn from the active CP blade and wait for the phrase, "Do you wish to continue [y/n]?" to display; then enter y. - 4.
 Wait until the WWN card data is backed up.
-Do not type continue until the mechanical replacement is complete (see "Installing the WWN bezel and WWN card" on page 80).
+Do not enter continue until the mechanical replacement is complete (see "Installing the WWN bezel and WWN card" on page 90).